tgergo1/superblocks-budapest/README.md

 3. Recommendations and conclusion: Based on the results of the data analysis and simulation, we will develop recommendations and conclusions on the feasibility and potential impacts of superblocks in Budapest.
 These recommendations will be presented in a report and disseminated to relevant stakeholders, including policymakers and city planners.

-## Status

-This project is currently in the development phase.
-We welcome contributions and feedback from the community.

 ## Installation